TheRacetrack/racetrack/docs/job_types/job_python3.md

 "python3" job type is intended to handle the calls to your Python function.
 Racetrack will wrap it up in a web server.

-Set `lang: python3:latest` in your `job.yaml` manifest file in order to use this type of job.
+Set `jobtype: python3:latest` in your `job.yaml` manifest file in order to use this type of job.

 ## Job standards
 Let's assume you already have your code in a repository at `supersmart/model.py`: